aragubas/LiVerse/README.md

 The current branch is not guaranteed to be buildable

 ### Features:
- - Lightweight and Scupted from Scratch
+ - Lightweight and Scupted from scratch without
  - Libre!
 Free and Open Source, licensed under the Apache 2.0 License
  - Extensible via plugins (not yet)
  - Built-in documentation (not yet)

-2023 by Taiyou
+2024 by Taiyou